Arvato-Systems/t9t/docs/Adding-a-new-DTO.md

    - fields for one or more natural keys
    - fields of the DTO
    The issue to create the DTOs must provide this information.
 In case it is missing or incomplete, reject the task, or ask for the missing input.

+   **Note:** If the DTO and its natural key are already defined, this is not an error.
+In this case, skip this step and consider the existing definitions as part of the specification.

    The structure to generate is:
     ```